The Shipping Law Review: Panama

 Upon the filing of an apremio motion with the required supporting evidence, the maritime judge will immediately consider and resolve the motion.
 If the motion is admitted, the judge will call the parties to a special hearing to be held in the shortest possible time (usually within one day), in which the claimant would have the burden of proving that the arrest was not wrongful and should therefore be maintained.
 If it fails to carry that burden of proof, the maritime judge will order the immediate release of the vessel or other property arrested.
 The claimant may appeal the decision but this does not prevent the lifting of the arrest.

 ii Court orders for sale of a vessel

 Panama has passed the International Convention for the Safety of Life at Sea 1974 (SOLAS) into law; this is the most important legislation on safety for Panamanian merchant vessels.
 It is implemented by the PMA and it relies on its recognised organisations (ROs) for the certification of the merchant vessels registered in Panama.
 The International Regulations for Preventing Collisions at Sea 1972 (COLREGs) have also been passed into law in Panama.
-They apply to Panamanian merchant vessels and they are also the 'rules of the road' for navigating Panamanian territorial waters.
-The PCA has, however, adopted its own COLREGs (PCA COLREGs) with certain variants from the IMO COLREGs, which apply to all vessels in Panama Canal waters.
-These include the designated anchorage areas at both sides of the Panama Canal (Balboa and Cristobal).
-The PCA COLREGs are almost identical to their IMO counterparts, but have slightly different regulations dealing with instances when the master is required to be on bridge, navigation in the Gaillard Cut and through the locks, and lookout duties.
+They apply to Panamanian merchant vessels and are the 'rules of the road' for navigating Panamanian territorial waters.
+However, the PCA has adopted its own COLREGs (PCA COLREGs) with certain variants from the IMO COLREGs, which apply to all vessels in Canal waters.
+These include the designated anchorage areas at both ends of the Canal (Balboa and Cristobal).
+The PCA COLREGs are almost identical to their IMO counterparts, but have slightly different regulations dealing with instances when the master is required to be on the bridge, navigation in the Gaillard Cut and through the locks, and lookout duties.

 ii Port state control